 The announcement is available on the Treasury website.

 Queensland Yoghurt Company Pty Ltd (QYC) has paid a penalty of $12,600 after the ACCC issued it with an infringement notice for allegedly misleading consumers by omitting gelatine as an ingredient in some of its yoghurt products.

 The ACCC alleges that, from at least 2 July 2019, QYC failed to disclose the presence of gelatine, or the compound ingredient CFT-1 of which gelatine was a component, in its Queensland Yoghurt products, when in fact gelatine was an ingredient.

-The Australian Competition and Consumer Commission has instituted proceedings in the Federal Court against Ramsay Health Care Australia Pty Limited (Ramsay) for alleged anti-competitive conduct involving misuse of market power and exclusive dealing in the Coffs Harbour region.
+The Federal Court has dismissed the ACCC’s case against Ramsay Health Care Australia Pty Ltd (Ramsay) for alleged misuse of market power and exclusive dealing.

 Ramsay operates Baringa Private Hospital, the only private hospital in Coffs Harbour.
 In 2015, Ramsay also operated Coffs Harbour Day Surgery, the only private day surgery in Coffs Harbour at that time.

 Part XICA of the Competition and Consumer Act applies to all electricity generators and to retailers that generate and supply electricity to small customers.
 Part XICA establishes three specific prohibitions targeting certain conduct in electricity markets.
 The prohibitions relate to retail pricing, financial contract market conduct and conduct in electricity spot markets.